Q: I am unable to appear for my arraignment on the date that I was given. Can I reschedule it?

 Q: Do I qualify for the services of a court appointed lawyer?

-A: The court provides a form application for the services of a court appointed lawyer to all defendants who state that they cannot afford an attorney.
+A: The court provides an application for the services of a court appointed lawyer to all defendants who state that they cannot afford an attorney.
 Once the application is completed, the Judge will review it and determine, based upon your financial situation, whether to appoint a legal defender to represent you.

 Q: Can I attend traffic school as a means of having my citation amended or to reduce the points on my driver’s license?